 While dough is rising, mix brown sugar and spices together in bowl.
 Place melted butter in second bowl.
 Set aside for the sugar coating.

 Remove dough from bowl, and pat into rough 8-inch square.
 Using bench scraper or knife, cut dough into 64 pieces.

 Roll each dough piece into a ball.
 Working one at a time, dip balls in melted butter, allowing excess butter to drip back into bowl.
-Roll in brown sugar mixture, then layer balls in Bundt pan, staggering seams where dough balls meet as you build layers.
+Roll in brown sugar mixture, then layer balls in bundt pan, staggering seams where dough balls meet as you build layers.

-Cover Bundt pan tightly with plastic wrap and place in refrigerator overnight.
+Cover bundt pan tightly with plastic wrap and place in refrigerator overnight.
 (If you want to bake it immediately, let rise for 30 - 45 minutes in a warm, draft-free place before baking.)

 Approximately one hour before you want to bake your Monkey Bread, remove it from the refrigerator and let the dough come to room temperature and the dough will begin to rise.
 (It will have risen some in the refrigerator overnight.)